virtual-vehicle/Credibility-Assessment-Framework/Credibility-Development-Kit/metrics/implementation/models/level_1/README.md

 ---
 ## `verifyExpertStatement`

-*Can be used for checking if a given statement has been signed by the expert that is identified by an X509 certificate*
+*Can be used for checking if a given statement has been signed by the expert, who is identified by an X509 certificate*

 ## Domains:
 Can be used Domain-independent